 When I first saw nickel brass cases around twenty or so years ago, I was immediately enamored.
 They were shiny, almost mirror-like, and when I read that they wouldn’t tarnish like a regular brass case, I simply had to have some.

-I still use them for some applications, but in those twenty years I’ve had some experiences with them that have forced me to rethink their uses.
+I still use them for some applications, but in those twenty years, I’ve had some experiences with them that have forced me to rethink their uses.

 The construction of these cases is relatively simple.
-They are a brass cartridge case, coated in nickel.
+They are a brass cartridge case, plated in nickel.
 Nickel is a metal that is still malleable enough to be worked, yet does not tarnish when carried in a leather shell holder or when handled with sweaty hands.
 These features are good, but they come at a price.

 Nickel cases also seem to vary a bit more in case volume.
-This can pose a problem in the higher pressure rifle cartridges.
+This can pose a problem in higher-pressure rifle cartridges.
 I have used “nickel brass” in my .22-250 Remington and my .300 Winchester Magnum, and here’s what I’ve noticed.
 The cases that performed with the same level of accuracy as their all brass counterparts had a different point of impact while using the same powder charge, primer type and brand, and the same particular bullet.

 Then there’s the issue of having small bits of nickel flake off into your firearm’s chamber or barrel, and that can be a problem.
 Brass can be removed with a good solvent, but nickel can’t be removed as easily, so when you clean your gun, be sure and use a good brush to remove all those tiny nickel fragments.

-The softpoints are what I use most often, and being a sweaty Italian in the tropical sun, I don’t worry about my paws tarnishing the cartridge cases while handling them on safari.
+The soft points are what I use most often, and being a sweaty Italian in the tropical sun, I don’t worry about my paws tarnishing the cartridge cases while handling them on safari.
 This idea of two types and colors of cartridges makes them immediately identifiable.
-I use those nickel cases for my .300 Winchester specifically for the slower 220 grain loads that I use for black bear, and I can easily differentiate between those and the brass cased, and much faster 180 grain loads I use for long range work.
+I use those nickel cases for my .300 Winchester specifically for the slower 220-grain loads that I use for black bear, and I can easily differentiate between those and the brass-cased, and much faster 180-grain loads I use for long-range work.

-If you choose to load nickel coated brass in your rifle, I recommend you pick up enough to create a good amount of ammunition, so that you don’t have to worry about a different point of impact with all brass cases.
+If you choose to load nickel-plated brass in your rifle, I recommend you pick up enough to create a good amount of ammunition, so that you don’t have to worry about a different point of impact with all brass cases.
 If you’re worried about pinpoint accuracy from your handgun, I would recommend segregating the brass from the nickel, and range testing the two to see if there is any difference in target impact.